eely22/app.xtra-geo/README.md

 # App Geo

 This app was modeled after xtra-math.
-It is meant to quiz kids on the US states.
+It is meant to quiz kids on the US states, and teach kids to code.

 Hosted at [geo.nathan-ely.com](http://geo.nathan-ely.com)